Information for Adult Leaders and Parents

 Board of Review Information for Leaders and Parents

-The Eagle board of review should consist of three to five members (board members may be from the unit committee, other units or the community at large).
+The Eagle board of review should consist of three to six members (board members may be from the unit committee, other units or the community at large).
 In addition, one member of the district advancement committee must participate.
 The board of review should be held at a time and location convenient to all parties.

 The unit leader should introduce the Scout to the board.
 He may be invited by the chairperson to observe (but he may not ask questions of the candidate nor make any comments during the review).
 Parents are not allowed to be present during the review.

 The board members should put the Scout at ease.
 This is a review - not a reexamination.
 The board should inquire into the Scout's advancement, Scout spirit, leadership, community spirit, and Eagle project.

 The decision of the board must be unanimous; if it is not, the Scout may not be approved.
 In the rare instance that this should occur, inform the Scout that the board cannot approve his Eagle application.
 The Scout should also be advised of his right to appeal the board's decision.